 The Homeowner Repair program will assist low to moderate-income Aboriginal homeowner households’ repair their homes to bring them to acceptable standards.

 (for Indigenous Non-Profit Housing Corporations)

-The “First Nation, Inuit, Métis Urban & Rural 2014/20 Housing Program” Rental Housing allocation for 2019/20 is $2.25MIL.
-Funding will assist Indigenous Housing Providers in enhancing the supply and quality of culturally appropriate, affordable housing to the off-reserve urban and rural Indigenous communities in the province of Ontario, excluding the Greater Toronto Area (GTA).
+The “First Nation, Inuit, Métis Urban & Rural 2014/20 Housing Program” Rental Housing allocation will assist Indigenous Housing Providers in enhancing the supply and quality of culturally appropriate, affordable housing to the off-reserve urban and rural Indigenous communities in the province of Ontario, excluding the Greater Toronto Area (GTA).

 Indigenous Supportive Housing Program